MichaelLeonffu/tmd-tech-challenge/README.md

 Things I may want to do but might not have the time for:
 - Customizable weather panel per user's preference
+- Star locations to save in cookies
+- Reorder locations (drag and drop)

 ## Running this app: